ML-7641-Fall-2022/RoboChef/README.md

 ![Collabartive Filtering](./images/collaborative_filtering.png?raw=true)

-The matrix factorization method will use the concept of Truncated Singular Value Decomposition to obtain highly predictive latent features sparse ratings matrix and provide a fair approximation of predictions of new items ratings.
+The matrix factorization method will use the concept of Truncated Singular Value Decomposition to obtain highly predictive latent features using the sparse ratings matrix and provide a fair approximation of predictions of new items ratings.

 ### Points for further exploration